maziac/DeZog/documentation/Usage.md

 This opens a memory dump view 3 memory blocks.
 Please note that if you enter overlapping blocks the dump will merge them in the display.

-z80-debug opens a special memory viewer by itself on startup: it shows the locations around some registers.
+DeZog opens a special memory viewer by itself on startup: it shows the locations around some registers.
 I.e. you can directly see where the registers are pointing at and what the values before and after are.
 This memory will change its range automatically if the associated register(s) change.

 The register memory view: